aplsimple/pave/bartabs/README.md

+## What's that

-The *bartabs* package provides a bar widget containing tabs that are
+The *bartabs* Tcl/Tk package provides a bar widget containing tabs that are

   - scrollable
   - markable